 This past year, we ran multiple testing rounds for everyone upon arrival and then treated our cohort as a stable bubble once all tests returned negative.
 We then tested weekly so that limited off-campus travel was worry-free.

 We used a same-day testing, contact tracing, and use a simple low-, medium-, and high risk off-campus activity system to guide our collective conversation.

 Will there be good internet?

-We checked each campus to make sure the bandwidth can withstand 60 people on Zoom all the time.
-That means fiber, expansive wifi, and lots of space to spread out.
+We check each campus to make sure the bandwidth can withstand 60 people on Zoom all the time.
+That means expansive wifi and lots of space to spread out.

 Sounds cool, but how does this work?

-We know that 15 credits or remote work takes up most of your time.
-To us that means you'll be living and working on your own schedule, opting in and out of weekly workshops, trips, and community events based on your workload.
+We know typical semester course load takes up a lot of time.
+That means you'll be living and working on your own schedule, opting in and out of weekly workshops, trips, and community events based on your workload.

-We’ll check in with you each week in order to: help you set academic, professional, and personal goals; connect you with a professional mentor that matches your interests; learn how we can better support you; and ask for feedback about what's working and what's not.
-We want to make sure you find balance and that the workshops and trips that you're most interested in are aligned with your schedule.
+We check in with each other to help set academic, professional, and personal goals; learn how we can better support one another; and ask for feedback about what's working and what's not.
+We want to make sure you find balance and feel in control of your how you study and how you live.

-We'll also make time each week for small group meetings to reflect on what we're learning about online learning and about our community.
+We'll also make time each week for small group discussions to reflect as a community.